Foot and Ankle Pain Relief

 What will physical therapy treatments look like for foot and ankle pain?

 Whether you are suffering from an acute injury or chronic condition in your foot or ankle, you can find relief at Moon Physical Therapy.
-Our Honolulu, Mililani, and Kailua physical therapists will conduct a thorough examination to find what is causing your pain, and then a personalized treatment plan will be created for you specifically.
+Our Mililani and Kailua physical therapists will conduct a thorough examination to find what is causing your pain, and then a personalized treatment plan will be created for you specifically.

 Warm water offers a weightless environment while soothing the joints, relaxing tense muscles, and reducing inflammation.
 Aquatic therapy provides many benefits for those with foot and ankle pain.